devzendo/transputer-emulator/README.md

 * Allow validation using Mike's TVS and pass tests for all implemented instructions
 * Add the start of a build for the Raspberry Pi Pico - that can run Hello World booted from a link; that has a single core, and single link over CDC-USB Serial.
 The memory/flash use is quantified.
-* Builds are now for Ubuntu 24.04, macOS Catalina, Raspberry Pi Debian, Windows 10, Rasperry Pi Pico.

 Third release:
 * Capable of running eForth.
 * Note that the IServer's file handling does not yet prevent directory traversal vulnerabilities.
-Also line feed handling on Windows is broken.
-To be corrected.

 Fourth release:
 * More IServer implementation.
 * Prevent directory-traversal vulnerabilities in IServer's file handling - limit operations to under its root directory.
-* Correct IServer translation of line feeds when dealing with text files (on Windows).
 * Complete Integer functionality.

 Fifth release:
 * Complete Floating Point functionality.
 * Complete IServer implementation.

 # Release Notes
 0.0.2 Second Release (work in progress)
 * Converting the NodeServer to be IServer compatible.
 Similarly, "Hello World" (see IServer/client-examples/hello-world-iserver).
-* Release for macOS is upgraded from El Capitan to Mojave.
-Untested on Catalina.
+* Release for macOS is upgraded from El Capitan to Catalina.
+* Release for Intel Linux is now done only on Ubuntu 24.04.
+* Release for Raspberry Pi is now done only on Debian 12.
+* Release for Windows 10 is now done on Windows 10 22H2.
+* Removed versions for older OSs (macOS El Capitan, Ubuntu 16.04, 18.04, CentOS 7.6, Raspbian Stretch).
 * IServer -df (full debug) now enables all parts of the debug output.
 * Successfully runs hello.asm !
 * IServer now supports FPuts and the extended PutChar frame (used by eForth); it